With the advent of Picatinny rails, standardized ammunition calibers, and new plastic materials, the assault rifle has evolved beyond expectations.

 The MCIWS is currently not in use.

-The MPT-76 traces its origins to the “Modern Infantry Rifle Project” of the MKEK, Turkey’s powerful state-owned arms manufacturer.
+The MPT-76 traces its origins to the “Modern Infantry Rifle Project” of Turkey’s powerful state-owned arms manufacturer MKEK.

 Without the detachable carrying handle, which is clipped to the Picatinny rails along the upper receiver and heat shield, the MPT-76 looks like an HK417 with its front and rear folding sights.
-Indeed, chambered for 7.62mm rounds, the MPT-76 uses a short-stroke gas piston firing mechanism with a rotating bolt.
+It’s also chambered for the 417’s 7.62x51mm NATO.
+The MPT-76 uses a short-stroke gas piston firing mechanism with a rotating bolt.

 A sturdy retractable polymer stock stabilizes the MPT-76’s barrel assembly that’s connected to milled aluminum upper and lower receivers.
-The current version of the MPT-76 features two foregrips; one with a built-in bipod and an angled polymer attachment after the magazine well to support the user’s palm while aiming.
+The current version of the MPT-76 features two foregrips; one with a built-in bipod and an angled polymer attachment in front of the magazine well to support the user’s palm while aiming.

 Not to be confused with the Russian AK-12, the Beryl manufactured by Fabry Kabroni is another successful attempt to improve a Kalashnikov rifle.
 Having developed the Tantal, a 5.45mm derivative of the AK-74, Poland took its Army’s existing assault rifle and retooled it according to NATO specs.